What are our school hours?

 For the first day of school, your child will need only a pencil or pen and lunch money if they want to buy lunch.
 During the first week of school, teachers will tell students what is required for their particular class including the color of the 1″ three-ring binder (each subject uses a different color depending on grade to store class work).

 Though the lessons are standardized in each grade, approaches may vary so one team may require additional supplies, and you may find you need to do another run to get a binder or calculator.
 These extra items are not necessary the first week, so no need to rush out to the store on the first day of school.

 When will I find out which team my child is on?
 Can I request he/she be on a certain team or with a friend?

-At the end of August, your student’s home base room and team assignment will be posted on Skyward, the Newton Public Schools’ Parent Portal.
+At the end of August, your student’s home base room and team assignment will be posted in Aspen, the Newton Public Schools’ Parent Portal.
 You will receive an email from the school telling you that the assignments have been posted, and how to access them.